Configuration File

 string

-The range of TypeScript versions to be tested against.
+The range of TypeScript versions to test against.

 The following can be specified: